 - Do not use any open flames until advised that there are no gas leaks.

 - Stay away from fallen or damaged electric wires.

-- If there is a fire or serious injury, follow the instructions given elsewhere in these emergency procedure
+- If there is a fire or serious injury, follow the instructions given for that hazard in these emergency procedures.

 - Your location, including the building and room number if you know them;